asnt/eccv2020-sharp-workshop/readme.md

 The corresponding ground-truth shapes, `Y`, are kept secret until the end of the competition.

-The submissions are evaluated quantitatively by computing the point-to-surface or surface-to-surface distance from `Y` to `X`.
+The submissions are evaluated quantitatively by computing the surface-to-surface distance from `Y` to `X`.

 ## Detailed instructions